caltechlibrary/andor/docs/andor-toml.md

-The "andor.toml" file is responsible for configuring the **AndOr** web service and specifiying the location of "users.toml", "workflows.toml" and any dataset collections being serviced by the service.
+The "andor.toml" file is responsible for configuring the **AndOr** web service and specifiying the location of "users.toml", "roles.toml" and any dataset collections being serviced by the service.

 The "andor.toml" gets generated if none exist in when you